vadukia2/Projects-in-Python/Bollingers Bonds Strategy discription.md

-# **Projects-in-Python - Bollinger Bands Strategy**T
+# **Projects-in-Python - Bollinger Bands Strategy**
-his repository showcases some of the code I have written in the Python language
+This repository showcases some of the code I have written in the Python language

 ##  Discription